 Koh Ker is worth visiting for a different take on Khmer architecture.
-And minus the crowds, too.

-Koh Ker – Travel Advice
+Temples of Koh Ker – TRAVEL ADVICE

 GETTING THERE: I hired a taxi motor-bike from Phear Vihear city (also called Tbeng Meanchey) and the quiet road is paved all the way.
 Pay $20-25 return, including the distance of 140 km+ and waiting and driving around the site – as the temples are too spread out and it’s hot, also.

 The other alternative – that most people do – is to take a group tour to Koh Ker or hire a taxi from Siem Reap, as there’s no public transport to Koh Ker or around the site.

 ENTRANCE TICKET: The Koh Ker temple price is $10.